Centralan/Minigames/README.md

 # PvE
-The Scripts for the PvE Mini-Game on Runsafe Minecraft!
+The Lua Scripts for the PvE Mini-Game on Runsafe Minecraft!

+name: PvE
+version: 1.0
+author: Centralan
+depend: [EventEngine]